Revisions to the 2020 Waypoint list can be viewed HERE

 A .CUP file, with all such waypoints removed is available for Tasksetters HERE.

-anyone setting a task for a group of gliders, not only during competitions but
+procedures for anyone setting a task for a group of gliders, not only during

-also for club activities.
-Task setters have a "duty of care" towards pilots who
+competitions but also for club activities.
+Task setters have a "duty of care"

-fly tasks that they have set.
-They should avoid routes that could bring
+towards pilots who fly tasks that they have set.
+They should avoid routes that

-discredit on the BGA, their Club and themselves should conditions not turn out
+could bring discredit on the BGA, their Club and themselves should conditions

-as expected, such as poor soaring conditions near airspace or active airfields,
+not turn out as expected, such as poor soaring conditions near airspace or

-or gliders landing in mid-task.
-Routes that are reasonable for single pilots
+active airfields, or gliders landing in mid-task.
+Routes that are reasonable

-order to score more than others.
-For the BGA Code of Conduct, see the BGA
+conditions, in order to score more than others.
+For the BGA Code of Conduct,

 Cross-Country and Airspace Guidance